MicrosoftDocs/cpp-docs/docs/visual-cpp-language-conformance.md

 ### Notes

-<a name="note_A"></a>__A__ This ignores C++03’s dynamic exception specifications, which were deprecated in C++11.
-There is no plan to implement them, in expectation they’ll be removed from a future C++ Standard.
+<a name="note_A"></a>__A__ In /std:c++14 mode, dynamic exception specifications remain unimplemented, and throw() is still treated as a synonym for __declspec(nothrow).
+In C++17, dynamic exception specifications were mostly removed by P0003R5, leaving one vestige: throw() is deprecated and required to behave as a synonym for noexcept.
+In /std:c++17 mode, MSVC now conforms to the Standard by giving throw() the same behavior as noexcept, i.e. enforcement via termination.
+The compiler option /Zc:noexceptTypes- requests our old behavior of __declspec(nothrow).
+It’s likely that throw() will be removed in C++20.
+To help with migrating code in response to these changes in the Standard and our implementation, new compiler warnings for exception specification issues have been added under **/std:c++17** and **/permissive-**.
-<a name="note_B"></a>__B__ Supported in /permissive- mode in Visual Studio 2017 version 15.7.
+<a name="note_B"></a>__B__ Supported in /permissive- mode in Visual Studio 2017 version 15.3.
+See [Two-phase name lookup support comes to MSVC](https://blogs.msdn.microsoft.com/vcblog/2017/09/11/two-phase-name-lookup-support-comes-to-msvc/) for more information.
 <a name="note_C"></a>__C__ The compiler’s support for Expression SFINAE has been sufficient for the Standard Library since Visual Studio 2015 Update 2.
 Supported in Visual Studio 2017 15.7 regardless of whether /permissive- mode is set.
+Some bugs remain to be fixed.
+The “unique tag type” workaround is no longer necessary, and we’ve removed this workaround from our STL implementation.
 <a name="note_D"></a>__D__ The compiler’s support for C99 Preprocessor rules is incomplete in Visual Studio 2017.
 Variadic macros are supported, but there are many bugs in the preprocessor’s behavior.
+We are overhauling the preprocessor, and will experimentally ship those changes under the **/permissive-** mode soon.
 <a name="note_E"></a>__E__ This is marked as Not Applicable because compilers are permitted, but not required, to support extended integer types.
 Like GCC and Clang, we’ve chosen not to support them.
 <a name="note_F"></a>__F__ Similarly, this is marked as Not Applicable because compilers are permitted, but not required, to implement this optimization.
 <a name="note_G"></a>__G__ Supported under [/std:c++14](./build/reference/std-specify-language-standard-version.md) with a suppressible warning.
 <a name="note_J"></a>__J__ Features that were not completed in Visual Studio 2015 are broken out elsewhere in this table.
 <a name="note_K"></a>__K__ This is a completely new implementation, incompatible with the
-previous std::experimental version, necessitated by symlink support, bug fixes, and changes in standard- required behavior.
+previous std::experimental version, necessitated by symlink support, bug fixes, and changes in standard-required behavior.
 Currently, including \<filesystem> provides the new std::filesystem and the previous std::experimental::filesystem, and including \<experimental/filesystem> provides only the old experimental implementation.
-The experimental implementation will be REMOVED in the next ABIbreaking release of the libraries.
+The experimental implementation will be REMOVED in the next ABI-breaking release of the libraries.
 <a name="note_L"></a>__L__ Supported by a compiler intrinsic.
 This intrinsic is not yet available in Clang.
 The feature is available but not yet enabled in Intellisense.
-<a name="note_14"></a>__14__ These C++17 features are always enabled, even when [/std:c++14](./build/reference/std-specify-language-standard-version.md) (the default) is specified.
+<a name="note_14"></a>__14__ These C++17/20 features are always enabled, even when [/std:c++14](./build/reference/std-specify-language-standard-version.md) (the default) is specified.
 This is either because the feature was implemented before the introduction of the **/std** options, or because conditional implementation was undesirably complex.
 <a name="note_17"></a>__17__ These features are enabled by the [/std:c++17](./build/reference/std-specify-language-standard-version.md) (or [/std:c++latest](./build/reference/std-specify-language-standard-version.md)) compiler option.
 <a name="note_byte"></a>__byte__ `std::byte` is enabled by [/std:c++17](./build/reference/std-specify-language-standard-version.md) (or [/std:c++latest](./build/reference/std-specify-language-standard-version.md)), but because it can conflict with the Windows SDK headers in some cases, it has a fine-grained opt-out macro.
 It can be disabled by defining `_HAS_STD_BYTE` as `0`.
 <a name="note_C11"></a>__C11__ The Universal CRT implemented the parts of the C11 Standard Library that are required by C++17, with the exception of C99 `strftime()` E/O alternative conversion specifiers, C11 `fopen()` exclusive mode, and C11 `aligned_alloc()`.
 The latter is unlikely to be implemented, because C11 specified `aligned_alloc()` in a way that's incompatible with the Microsoft implementation of `free()`, namely, that `free()` must be able to handle highly aligned allocations.
 <a name="note_rem"></a>__rem__ Features removed when the [/std:c++17](./build/reference/std-specify-language-standard-version.md) (or [/std:c++latest](./build/reference/std-specify-language-standard-version.md)) compiler option is specified.
 These features have opt-out macros: `_HAS_AUTO_PTR_ETC`, `_HAS_FUNCTION_ALLOCATOR_SUPPORT`, `_HAS_OLD_IOSTREAMS_MEMBERS`, and `_HAS_UNEXPECTED`.
+<a name="note_charconv"></a>__charconv__  from_chars() and to_chars() are available for integers.
+We’re currently working on floating-point from_chars(), to be followed by floating-point to_chars().

 ## See also

 [C++ Language Reference](cpp/cpp-language-reference.md)